-Pre-Hearing Meeting: The OIEEOTitle IX Coordinator or representative shall meet separately with the involved parties to: (1) readhereview the investigative report; (2) discuss the hearing process; (3) receive input from the involved parties regarding sanctions; and (4) attempt to resolve the matter without conducting a hearing.
-With the exception of Support Personsupport individuals, pre-hearing meetings are closed meetings.
-If the Respondentrespondent chooses to resolve the allegation withinduring the specified time-framemeeting, the case is closed and the Dean of Students or Appropriate Unit Administrator appropriate unit administrator (s) shall be notified.
-If the Complaining Witness complaining witness does not accept the informal resolution, or if the allegation is not resolved during the specified time framemeeting, the case shall be referred to the Hearing Officer for formal resolution by a Hearing Panel.
+Pre-Hearing Meeting: The OIEEO or its designee shall meet separately with the involved parties to: (1) readhe investigative report; (2) discuss the hearing process; (3) receive input from the involved parties regarding sanctions; and (4) attempt to resolve the matter without conducting a hearing.
+With the exception of Support Persons, pre-hearing meetings are closed meetings.
+If the Respondent chooses to resolve the allegation within the specified time-frame, the case will be closed, unless the Complaining Witness does not accept the informal resolution, in which case, the case shall be referred to the Hearing Officer for formal resolution by a Hearing Panel.
+The Complaining Witness and the Dean of Students or Appropriate Unit Administrator(s) shall be notified of the outcome of any informal resolution.